pcaressa/straybasic/straybasic.md

 un pupazzetto che si muove su un piano e deve saltare da un piano all'altro evitando ostacoli.

 ### A Basic interpreter

+The final example will be a very non trivial one: I'll show you a complete interpreter for the first version of the Basic programming language, the one released at Dartmouth College on May 1st 1964.